passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 It’s downloaded automatically with west update as part of the workspace modules, <span style="color: red; font-weight: bold;">which makes it easy</span>
 to keep updated and separate from the application code.
-You can check the version in use in the lvgl.h header file.

 Under the Zephyr modules folder, you’ll find the integration layer,
 <span style="color: red; font-weight: bold;">which contains Zephyr-specific